-In the fullness of time bring us, with [ and] all your saints, from every tribe and language and people and nation, to feast at the banquet prepared from the foundation of the world.
+In the fullness of time bring us, with the ever blessed Virgin Mary, St. Mark and all your saints, from every tribe and language and people and nation, to feast at the banquet prepared from the foundation of the world.